WandaChen/DataVisualizationProject/README.md

      * User can click on the country code legend to see more detail for that country:
           - show the bar graph with each individual value (below the main graph)
           - the line that belongs to the selected country will be enhanced (thicker than other)
+#####(update for Version 2)
+8. Make line in the line graph thinner and more opacity, and change the bottom graph smaller.
+9. Update the name for country code.
+So when a user clicks the country code in the legend table, in the area 2 header, it shows the country name and code, especially for the code that is really different than the country name.

 ### Feedback
 Questions for feed back response:
   * What do you notice in the visualization?